felixlopz/hubrise-test-task/content/apps/my-lemonade/en/overview.md

 ## Description

-My Lemonade is a mobile web app that is intended for restaurants and their customers.

-It allows customers to view the menu, order, and optionally pay, directly from the table of the restaurant.
-It uses for this purpose QR code or NFC technologies.
+My Lemonade is a mobile ordering solution, with which customers are able to view the menu of a restaurant, to order, and optionally to pay, without leaving your table, thanks to QR codes or NFC technologies.

-My Lemonade also offers many features useful to restaurants like, for instance, limiting the risk of no-shows and abusive orders, customizing their promotional periods, or being able to activate or deactivate the service easily to help their staff absorb peak traffic periods.
+My Lemonade also offers many features to restaurants like, for instance, limiting the risk of no-shows and abusive orders, customizing their promotional periods, or being able to activate or deactivate the service to help your staff absorb peak traffic periods.

-On the Android app, a kitchen screen is available to restaurants without POS integration to receive orders, update product availabilities, and generate QR codes.
+A kitchen screen is available to restaurants without EPOS integration to receive orders and update product availabilities.

-My Lemonade also offers a web back office to allow restaurants to customize their menu, to edit their settings, and to use features like room management, service activation, and presence validation.
+My Lemonade also offers a web back office so you can customize the menu of your restaurant, edit your settings, and use features like room management, service activation, and presence validation.

 ## Prerequisites

-To establish a connection between My Lemonade and HubRise, you must have an existing My Lemonade account.
+To establish a connection between My Lemonade and HubRise, you must have an account on both apps.
-My Lemonade can connect to an existing or a new HubRise Account.

 ## Integration Features